ServiceStack/Admin/README.md

 ### Updated in Real-time

-To enable a productive and faster UX, the generated AutoQuery link and query results are refreshed as-you-type and any change to a any query immediately saves the App's state to **localStorage** so users queries are kept across page refreshes or browser restarts.
+To enable a productive and faster UX, the generated AutoQuery link and query results are refreshed as-you-type, in addition any change to a any query immediately saves the App's state to **localStorage** so users queries are kept across page refreshes or browser restarts.

 ![](https://raw.githubusercontent.com/ServiceStack/Admin/master/img/search-as-type.png)